 Figure 7-1 and Figure 7-6 illustrate the use of colour coding to depict different kinds of UML elements.
 Compare the shades of the non-abstract feature and information classes in these figures to the abstract feature and information classes in Figure 7-2.

-S-100 departs from ISO TC211 recommendations for the use of black-and-white-only UML diagrams in order to distinguish between feature and information types (the concept of information type is unique to S-100); and since the ISO recommendation appears to be based on considerations for the production of commercially printed documents (as opposed to office laser or ink-jet printers or on-screen displays).
+S-100 departs from ISO TC211 recommendations for the use of black-and-white-only UML diagrams in order to distinguish between feature and information types (the concept of information type is unique to S-100).

 Documentation tables